- UK RoHS

-All over the world, RoHS is not a standard but a list of regulations restricting the use of certain chemicals in electrical and electronic equipment (EEE).
+All over the world, there are no RoHS standards but a list of regulations restricting the use of certain chemicals in electrical and electronic equipment (EEE).
 The most popular one is EU RoHS.
 Other countries have also implemented RoHS regulations:

 International organizations have been developing standards to help producers, importers, and third parties assess products against environmental regulations like RoHS.
 They are what we call here the RoHS standards.